-LTL revenue per hundredweight increased 4.9% to \$19.03 in the first quarter of 2017 as compared to the same period of 2016, despite the downward pressure on this metric created by an increase in weight per shipment and a decrease in average length of haul.
-The increase in LTL revenue per hundredweight was positively impacted by an increase in our fuel surcharges that reflected higher average diesel fuel prices.
-Excluding fuel surcharges, LTL revenue per hundredweight increased 2.4% in the first quarter of 2017 as compared to the same period in 2016.
-We believe this increase reflects our focus on yield improvement during a stable pricing environment, which allowed us to offset rising operating costs.
+LTL revenue per hundredweight increased 5.1% and 5.0% in the second quarter and first half of 2017, respectively, as compared to the second quarter and first half of 2016, despite the downward pressure on these metrics created by the increase in our LTL weight per shipment and the decline in our average length of haul.
+We believe these increases in LTL revenue per hundredweight reflect our focus on yield management during an improving pricing environment and an increase in our fuel surcharges that reflected higher average diesel fuel prices for the periods compared.
+Excluding fuel surcharges, LTL revenue per hundredweight increased 3.8% and 3.1% in the second quarter and first half of 2017, respectively, as compared to the same periods in 2016.

 Most of our tariffs and contracts provide for a fuel surcharge that is generally indexed to the diesel fuel prices published by the U.S. Department of Energy ("DOE") that reset each week.
 Our fuel surcharges are designed to offset fluctuations in the cost of petroleum-based products and are one of the many components included in the overall negotiated price we charge for our services.
-As a percent of revenue, fuel surcharges increased to 10.9% for the first quarter of 2017, as compared to 8.7% for the respective period of 2016.
-This increase was due primarily to an increase in the average price per gallon for diesel fuel for those comparative periods.
+As a percent of revenue, fuel surcharges increased to 10.6% and 10.8% for the second quarter and first half of 2017, respectively, as compared to 9.5% and 9.1% for the respective periods of 2016.
+These increases were due primarily to an increase in the average price per gallon for diesel fuel during the second quarter and first half of 2017.
 We regularly monitor the components of our pricing, including base freight rates and fuel surcharges.
 We also address any individual account profitability issues with our customers as part of our effort to minimize the negative impact on our profitability that would likely result from a rapid and significant change in any of our operating expenses.

-Second Quarter 2017 Update
+Third Quarter 2017 Update

-LTL tons per day increased 4.3% in April 2017 primarily due to a 4.2% increase in LTL shipments per day, while LTL weight per shipment remained consistent as compared to April 2016.
-For April 2017, LTL revenue per hundredweight increased approximately 5.8% as compared to the same month last year.
+LTL tons per day increased 7.2% in July 2017 primarily due to a 6.1% increase in LTL shipments per day and a 1.0% increase in LTL weight per shipment as compared to July 2016.
+For July 2017, LTL revenue per hundredweight increased approximately 3.9% as compared to the same month last year.